bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Constructs a `[MutationObserver](https://dom.spec.whatwg.org/#mutationobserver)` object and sets its [callback](https://dom.spec.whatwg.org/#concept-mo-callback) to callback.
 The callback is invoked with a list of `[MutationRecord](https://dom.spec.whatwg.org/#mutationrecord)` objects as first argument and the constructed `[MutationObserver](https://dom.spec.whatwg.org/#mutationobserver)` object as second argument.
 It is invoked after [nodes](https://dom.spec.whatwg.org/#concept-node) registered with the `[observe()](https://dom.spec.whatwg.org/#dom-mutationobserver-observe)` method, are mutated.

-[MutationObserver/observe](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver/observe "The MutationObserver method observe() configures the MutationObserver callback to begin receiving notifications of changes to the DOM that match the given options.")
+[MutationObserver/observe](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver/observe 'The MutationObserver method observe() configures the MutationObserver callback to begin receiving notifications of changes to the DOM that match the given options.')

 In all current engines.